paulpogoda/osint-tools-cuba/README.md

 ## Overview

 This repository contains a comprehensive collection of Open Source Intelligence (OSINT) resources specifically curated for investigations in Cuba.
+Most of the sources are in Spanish.
 All resources have been validated and organized following the OSINT-for-Countries-V2.0 framework.

 **Last Updated:** September 2025
 **Total Resources:** 45+ verified links